syncthing/docs/dev/issues.rst

 "wontfix" labels.

 api
-    Issues related to the API and configuration.
+    Issues or pull requests that change public APIs (config, REST).
+Used to highlight these specifically in the release notes, and ensure we don't miss to bump the minor version.

 bug
-    Issues verified to be a bug.
+    A problem with current functionality, as opposed to missing functionality (enhancement).

 build
     Issues caused by or requiring changes to the build system (scripts